 Formations and adaptability

 Bologna is not Motta’s first foray into management.
-It’s not even the first time he has managed in Serie A. After a short stint in charge of Paris Saint-Germain’s mouth team, he was offered to take charge of Genoa.
+It’s not even the first time he has managed in Serie A. After a short stint in charge of Paris Saint-Germain’s youth team, he was offered to take charge of Genoa.
 They finished bottom of the league.
 Another job, this time in charge of Spezia, followed.
 The team barely avoided relegation.

 Success was not immediate.
 However, Thiago Motta stuck to a series of tactical principles to his credit.
 This Bologna team is the first to transform those into something resembling the style of a top club.